Best Backpacking Stoves of 2018

 WEIGHT: 2.6 oz

-Top Pick: The PocketRocket 2 is my top pick for canister stoves.
-For more of my top picks, check out the CleverHiker Top Picks page.
+Top Pick: The PocketRocket 2 is our top pick for canister stoves.
+For more of our top picks, check out the CleverHiker Top Picks page.

 WEIGHT: 1.9 oz